 - Keep a close eye on your kids and utilize frequent snacks and water breaks to allow them a moment to breathe freely.

-If you are not able to make your own masks, you can find many toadally cute masks online.
-You can purchase fun, themed masks in the parks.
-But definitely arrive with your own or you won't make it through security at most parks.
-Plus, you may want to match your outfit to the mask!
+If you're not able to make your own masks, you can find many toadally cute masks online.
+You can purchase fun, themed masks in the parks, but you should arrive with your own or you won't make it through security at most parks.
+Plus you may want to match your outfit to the mask!
 It makes wearing a face covering so much more bearable if you look good.

 We’re seeing a lot of questions about tadpoles with special needs and masks.
-We do not yet have all the answers, but we know that exceptions can vary per park.
+Exceptions can vary per park and new guidelines pop up all of the time.
 Contact the parks and hotels you plan to visit to get specific answers to your questions.

-Masks are required for ages 2 and up and all California theme parks once they reopen.
-At LEGOLAND California, exceptions are made for people who are deaf or hard of hearing, and companions who are communicating with them.
-No note is required.
-If you have a disability that prevents you from wearing a face covering and have questions about the policies and how they may impact you or those in your party, please contact Guest Services prior to your visit.
-You must bring a note from a physician or qualified health care provider stating that the party member has medical or mental health condition or developmental disability that prevents them from wearing a face covering.
-Those exempted from the requirement will be asked to remain at least six feet away from guests not in their party and to wear wristbands while in the resort so that LEGOLAND personnel know not to ask them to re-apply face coverings.
+At LEGOLAND California, exceptions are made for people who are hearing impaired, and companions who are communicating with them.
+If you have a disability that prevents you from wearing a face covering and have questions about the policies and how they may impact you or those in your party, you must bring a note from a physician or qualified health care provider stating that the party member has a medical or mental health condition or developmental disability that prevents them from wearing a face covering.
+Those exempted from the requirement must remain at least 6 feet away from guests not in their party and wear wristbands while in the resort so that LEGOLAND personnel know not to ask them to reapply face coverings.

 Wearing a Mask with Sensory Issues